roxy-portfolio/Projects/README.md

 ON day.Id = sleep.Id AND day.ActivityDate = sleep.SleepDay
 ````

-- Create new hourlyActivity table from the other 3 tables and split ActivityHour column into Date and Time columns.
+- Create new hourly_activity table from the other 3 tables and split ActivityHour column into Date and Time columns.
 - Create a period columns with day periods, i.e., Morning, Afternoon, etc.